EDUCBA Logo

 1. Impact on Sales is Uncertain

-Advertising, despite its significant costs, does not guarantee sales.
+Advertising, despite its high costs, does not guarantee sales.
 Various factors, including market conditions, consumer preferences, and the competitive landscape, can influence an advertisement’s effectiveness in driving actual purchases.

 Example: The 2013 introduction of Google Glass shows that substantial advertising doesn’t guarantee sales success.
-Despite a strong promotional effort, the product fell short due to privacy concerns, design flaws, and a high price, underscoring the importance of aligning with consumer expectations for driving sales.
+Despite a strong promotional effort, the product fell short due to privacy concerns, design flaws, and its high price, underscoring the importance of aligning with consumer expectations to drive sales.

 2. Negative Publicity Risks